 Half-Senate elections are usually held at the same time as House of Representatives elections, though they do not have to be.

-Senators are elected using a system of proportional voting, designed to allocate seats to candidates in proportion to votes cast in an election.
-Proportional voting allows for a wider range of political parties and/or Independents to be elected to the Senate.
-Using this system, voters have a choice of voting above-the-line or below-the-line:
+Senators are elected by a preferential voting system, known as proportional representation, which is designed to allocate seats to candidates in proportion to votes cast in an election.
+A wider range of political parties and/or Independents are often elected to the Senate.
+Voters have a choice of voting above-the-line or below-the-line:

 Finalising the result